 The Category pane on the left lists the categories of differences, with the number of differences for each category displayed in parentheses.
-Clicking on a category displays that category's differences in the Difference Details pane.
+Clicking on a category displays the differences for that category in the Difference Details pane.

-Near the bottom of the screen is a link to the internet.
-Clicking the link launches an internet search for items releated to the currently selected difference.
+Near the bottom of the screen is a link to the Internet.
+Clicking the link launches an Internet search for items releated to the currently selected difference.